lucuma13/basicmeta/README.md

 # basicmeta

-A lightweight metadata utility designed for Digital Imaging Technicians (DITs) to perform quick checks on original camera files (OCF).

-#### 📋 Description

 `basicmeta` provides a quick overview of essential technical metadata (frame rate, resolution, and encoded date) without the overhead of opening a heavy GUI or a full NLE.
 It is specifically optimized for DIT workflows to verify clip consistency during data offloading, ingest, or backup verification.

 It supports common professional acquisition formats: